 Straight Elbow Position

 When you are coming through with your throw, you should keep the ball as straight as possible in the motion.
 You can only do this if you maintain a straight elbow position.
-If your ball goes back and changes motion, you will not be able to generate enough power in your throw.
+If your ball goes back and goes too far behind the head the arm motion will be throw off.
+Additionally, the timing of getting into elbow extension when coming through will be off.

 Using the Wrist